JustSleightly/ToggleHUD/README.md

 <blockquote>

 Assuming you have a **commercial license** for ToggleHUD, the shader files can be found at *Assets/Shaders/Quantum/ToggleHUD*.

 The minimum files to export are the ToggleHUD.shader and the Editor folder, then whatever material and texture you used with it.

+If you used the sample prefab, be sure to also include the sample mesh/material if used found at *Assets/Shaders/Quantum/ToggleHUD/Sample*.

 </details>